aperezdc/signify/README.md

 -   Debian/Ubuntu: `apt install signify-openbsd`
 -   CentOS/RHEL/Rocky: `dnf install epel-release` then `dnf install signify`
 -   Fedora: `dnf install signify`

+## Contributing

+Pull requests with third party contributions are welcome as long as they keep in mind the [project goals](#project-goals).

+### Strict No LLM / No AI Policy

+No LLMs for issues.

+No LLMs for pull requests.

+No LLMs for comments on the bug tracker, including translation.
+English is encouraged, but not required.
+You are welcome to post in your native language and rely on others to have their own translation tools of choice to interpret your words.

 ## Building